nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If you wish to include a start time for your task, the start time should not be later than deadline.

-* Recurrence should be either "daily", "weekly" or "monthly".
+* Recurrence should be either "daily", "weekly" or "biweekly".

 * Enter the time you wish to complete your task in the format: yyyy-MM-dd HH:mm or yyyy-MM-dd (HH:mm set to 00:00)